-Cyclone Idai followed by massive flooding has left a trail of destruction across Mozambique, Malawi and Zimbabwe, killing hundreds of people and affecting an estimated 2.6 million people.
+In March 2019, Cyclone Idai followed by massive flooding left a trail of destruction across Mozambique, Malawi and Zimbabwe, killing hundreds of people and affecting an estimated 2.6 million people.

-The people of Mozambique have also been hit by Cyclone Kenneth which has brought devastation to areas of northern Mozambique that have not previously experienced a storm of this force and scale.
-The combined effect of the cyclones and flooding has left emergency response teams struggling to meet the massive needs for help of millions of people.
+The people of Mozambique were also hit by Cyclone Kenneth which brought devastation to areas of northern Mozambique that had not previously experienced a storm of this force and scale.
+The combined effect of the cyclones and flooding left emergency response teams struggling to meet the massive needs for help of millions of people.

-Houses, roads and bridges have been ripped apart and agricultural land is completely submerged.
-Hundreds of thousands of people have been forced to abandon their homes and their farms and are living in makeshift shelters in temporary camps with no means of support.
-They urgently need shelter, food, water and sanitation assistance.
+Houses, roads and bridges were ripped apart and agricultural land was completely submerged.
+Hundreds of thousands of people were forced to abandon their homes and their farms and move to makeshift shelters in temporary camps with no means of support.
+CARE responded with emergency shelter, food, water and sanitation assistance.

 - Read the latest updates on our crisis watch page